BackofenLab/RNAProt/README.md

 	title="RNAProt framework overview" width="550" />

 Yellow boxes mark necessary framework inputs, blue boxes the five program modes of RNAProt, and green boxes the framework outputs.
 Arrows show the dependencies between inputs, modes, and outputs.
-RNAProt accepts RBP binding sites in FASTA or BED format.
+RNAProt accepts RBP binding sites in FASTA or BED format (transcript or genomic regions).
 The latter one also requires a genomic sequence file (.2bit format) and a genomic annotations file (GTF format).

-RNAProt requires at least three inputs: a set of RBP binding sites (either in BED or FASTA format), a genomic sequence file (.2bit format), and a genomic annotations file (GTF format).
-Binding sites can be supplied either as sequences, genomic regions, or as transcript regions (GTF file with corresponding transcript annotation required).
 Additional inputs are available, depending on the binding site input type as well as the selected features.
-For more details on inputs, modes, supported features, and outputs, see the documentation below.
+For more details on inputs, modes, supported features, and outputs, see the [Documentation](#documentation).